artfulrobot/grassrootspetition/docs/discussion/auth.md

 Once you're authenticated, we assume it's safe to email you what could include personal data, and that you're not a spammer.

+The data is stored in the `civicrm_grpet_auth` table which maps a hash to a contactID with an expiry datetime.

 ## Spam risk?

 A spammer could steal a session token, then make post requests with that.